co-cart/co-cart/readme.txt

 = Can I view any customers cart? =

-Yes but only those with administrator capabilities can and if persistent cart was left enabled. - [See documentation](https://co-cart.github.io/co-cart-docs/#get-customers-cart-contents) for more information.
+Yes but only those with administrator capabilities can and if persistent cart was left enabled. - [See documentation](https://docs.cocart.xyz/#get-customers-cart-contents) for more information.

+Are you a Mobile app developer?
+In prepartion for CoCart v2.1.0, support for storing cart data will be introduced to make it easier to access specific carts created and your feedback is needed.
+[Read this article for more details.](https://cocart.xyz/cocart-v2-1-0-beta-2/)

 = Where can I report bugs or contribute to the project? =